mohsinsheikhani/retail-ai-insights/04-product-recommendations-with-personalize/README.md

 This phase focuses on building an AI-powered recommendation engine that delivers personalized product suggestions based on user behavior.

-Instead of limiting ourselves to basic ML experimentation, this step takes a production-ready approach using Amazon Personalize to generate real-time recommendations for customers—just like Netflix or Amazon.
+Instead of limiting ourselves to basic ML experimentation, this step takes a production-ready approach using Amazon Personalize to generate real-time recommendations for customers, just like Netflix or Amazon.

 ## 🎯 Objective